Common ostrich: Predators

 As a flightless species in the rich biozone of the African savanna, the common ostrich faces a variety of formidable predators throughout its life cycle.
-Animals that prey on ostriches of all ages may include cheetahs, lions, leopards, African hunting dogs, spotted hyenas, and Nile crocodiles.
+Animals that prey on ostriches of all ages may include cheetahs, lions, leopards, African hunting dogs, and spotted hyenas.
 Predators of nests and young common ostriches include jackals, various birds of prey, warthogs, mongoose, and Egyptian vultures.
 Egyptian vultures have been known to hurl stones at ostrich eggs to crack them open so they can eat their contents.

 Due to predation pressure, common ostriches have many antipredator tactics.
 Though they can deliver formidable kicks, they use their great eyesight and speed to run from most of their predators.
 Since ostriches that have detected predators are almost impossible to catch, most predators will try to ambush an unsuspecting bird using obstructing vegetation or other objects.
 Some ostriches forage with other ostriches or mammals such as wildebeests and zebras to detect predators more efficiently.
 If the nest or young are threatened, either or both of the parents may create a distraction, feigning injury.
 However, they may sometimes fiercely fight predators, especially when chicks are being defended, and are capable of killing humans, hyenas, and even lions in such confrontations.
+In non-native areas, especially on ostrich farms in North America, adult ostriches have no known enemies due to their large size, intimidating presence and behaviour similar to that of overgrown guard dogs, with instances of them attacking and decapitating coyotes on one occasion.

 Usually, ostrich hunting is done by male cheetah coalitions in the Kalahari region during the night, when ostrich's vigilance is less effective.
 Cheetahs in other regions rarely hunt ostriches, but an exceptional coalition composed of three East African cheetahs has been reported in Kenya.
 Similarly, lions hunt ostriches mainly in the Kalahari region and not in other regions, or take ostriches as only a small percentage of their prey.
 Overall, due to their speed, vigilance, and possibly dangerous kick, ostriches are usually avoided by most predators, including lions, leopards, wild dogs, and cheetahs.
 Despite parental care, 90% is typical for chick mortality, most of it caused by predation.